 a) Exclusion Framework

 The Sub-Fund adheres to an exclusion framework where certain companies are removed from the permissible investment universe.
-This includes screening out companies, subject to data availability, which are considered by third-party data providers to be in violation of the Ten Principles of the United Nations Global Compact (“UNGC).
+This includes screening out companies, subject to data availability, which are considered by third party data provider(s) to be in violation of the Ten Principles of the United Nations Global Compact (“UNGC).
 This also includes companies with products or within industries that are considered by the Sub-Investment Manager to be unsustainable or associated with significant environmental or social risks.
-These may be updated from time to time depending on the assessment of each product or industry against the abovementioned principles, but currently companies deriving more than 25% of revenue from fossil fuel generation, more than 5% from alcohol, tobacco, adult entertainment, gambling operations, conventional weapons and any revenue from controversial weapon, oil and gas extraction and production and thermal coal mining and sales are automatically eliminated from investment consideration (exclusion framework).
+These may be updated from time to time depending on the assessment of each product or industry against the abovementioned principles, but currently companies are automatically eliminated from the investment consideration (exclusion framework) if they derive:

 The exclusionary framework explained is aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organization on Fundamental Principles and Rights at Work and the International Bill of Human Rights.